nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Adding a person: `add`

+1. Adding a person into FriendDex

+    1. Adding a person with only required fields. <br>
+       Test case: `add n/John Doe p/98765432 e/johnd@example.com a/PGPH block 21 b/01-01-1998 t/friends`. <br>
+       Expected: The person gets added to FriendDex with the provided information.
+The Friend Panel gets lists all contacts in FriendDex.
+A success message is shown in the status message.

+    2. Adding a person with tags. <br>
+       Test case: `add n/John Doe p/98765432 e/johnd@example.com a/PGPH block 21 b/01-01-1998 t/friends t/owesMoney`
+       . <br>
+       Expected: The person gets added to FriendDex with the provided information.
+The Friend Panel gets lists all contacts in FriendDex.
+A success message is shown in the status message.

+    3. Adding a duplicate person. <br>
+        * Prerequisite: A person with the name `john doe` must already be in FriendDex. <br>
+          Test case: `add n/John Doe p/98765432 e/johnd@example.com a/PGPH block 21 b/01-01-1998 t/friends`. <br>
+          Expected: No new contact will be added to FriendDex.
+Error details shown in the status message.

+    4. Adding a person with missing required fields. <br>
+       Test case: `add n/John Doe e/johnd@example.com a/PGPH block 21 b/01-01-1998 t/friends`. <br>
+       Expected: No new contact will be added to FriendDex.
+Error details shown in the status message.

+    5. Adding a person with invalid email. <br>
+       Test case: `add n/John Doe p/98765432 e/john👦@example.com a/PGPH block 21 b/01-01-1998 t/friends`. <br>
+       Expected: No new contact will be added to FriendDex.
+Error details and email specification shown in status message.

+    6. Adding a person with invalid name. <br>
+       Test case: `add n/👦 p/98765432 e/johnd@example.com a/PGPH block 21 b/01-01-1998 t/friends t/owesMoney`. <br>
+       Expected: No new contact will be added to FriendDex.
+Error details and name format shown in the status message.

 ### Adding a special date: `add-date`

 Prerequisites: List all person using the `list` command.
 There is at least a person present in the list.
 The first